mmehdiloo/WACM/README.md

 # WACM PROJECT
 # Empirical illustration: US banking data (1986)

-This repository contains the GAMS code and data required to reproduce the empirical illustration in our paper:
+This repository contains the GAMS code and data required to reproduce the empirical illustration in Mehdiloo & Kerstens (2026).

-M. Mehdiloo & K. Kerstens (2026).
-Weak Axiom of Cost Minimization and Cost Functions on Technologies with Various Convexity Assumptions.
-Submitted to Operations Research

 ## Data source